Study Abroad At Australian National University

 The following housing options are available during your semester or year abroad.

-Students placed in Fenner Hall are responsible for cooking or purchasing their own meals.
-Ursula Hall has a supplemental fee of $3,000 per semester for the cost of the meal plan.
-This supplemental fee is billed to a student's billing address.
+Ursula Hall has a supplemental fee of $2,140 per semester for the cost of the meal plan.
+This supplemental fee is billed to a student's billing address after the student's arrival abroad.

 Is my housing included in the program fee?